Nursing staff with patients at Westwood Sanatorium early 1920's

-Description Nursing staff with patients relaxing in the garden at the Westwood Sanatorium in the early 1920's.
+Description Nursing staff with patients relaxing in the garden at the Westwood Sanatorium in the early 1920s.
 Westwood was opened in 1919 principally to treat Miner's Phthisis.
 However, it soon became a specialist hospital to treat cases of tuberculosis.
-The person second from right is the Superintendent Sister Ida Marie Axelsen who came to the Sanatorium in 1919 after serving for several years in the Australian Army Nursing Service.
-She was born in Tiaro in 1878 and trained at the Maryborough General Hospital.
+The person second from right is the Superintendent Sister Ida Marie Axelsen who was appointed to the Sanatorium from its opening in August 1919 after serving for several years in the Australian Army Nursing Service during World War 1.
+She left the position in early August 1923.
+Ida Axelsen was born in Tiaro in 1878 and trained at the Maryborough General Hospital.

 Image Number 1